 The Bara Imambara complex comprises two levels of entrances, a few lawns, the Asifi Mosque, the Shahi Baoli and the Main Imambara Building.
 The Main building has a large central hall containing the tomb of Asaf-ud-daulah.
 The hall is one of the largest arched structures of the world constructed without the support of columns or beams.
 The entire weight is balanced by the arched doors, windows and corridors.

-cyclosporine eye drops over the counter uk 2.
-Take a guided tour of the amazing maze – Bhool Bhulaiya (the Labyrinth)
+2. Take a guided tour of the amazing maze – Bhool Bhulaiya (the Labyrinth)

 The most wonderful part of the Bara Imambara building is the Bhool Bhulaiya - a network of several interconnected passages with around thousand similar looking doors creating a labyrinth.
 Some of the passages take you to the roof and some of them to the windows, however, most of them end up nowhere but another passage, creating enough confusion for a new visitor to get lost inside.
 Hence the name Bhool Bhulaiya.
 It is advisable not to enter without a guide unless you are a well accustomed repeating visitor.

 There are several stories behind its creation, but this is actually a by-product of construction of the large central hall of Bara Imambara.
 As it was constructed without any column or beam, the roof and part of side walls were made hollow leading to this maze-like structure.
 So, hire a guide, take a tour of the maze and reach the roof top of the Bara Imambara.
 The view of the entire complex from the top is awesome.